-Crock Pot Cranberry Butter is an impossibly silky, tangy fruit butter that is made right in the slow cooker ~ you’ll want to slather this easy cranberry jam on toast, scones, biscuits, muffins, turkey sandwiches ~ and be sure to can some for holiday gifts!
+Crock pot cranberry butter is an impossibly silky, tangy fruit butter that is made right in the slow cooker ~ you’ll want to slather this easy cranberry jam on toast, scones, biscuits, muffins, turkey sandwiches ~ and be sure to can some for holiday gifts!

 While normally fruit butters are a time consuming project with a lot of stove side babysitting involved, in this recipe I’ve let the crock pot do all the work of cooking and reducing fresh cranberries down into a very potent thick spread.
 All you need to do is puree and strain.
 The result is truly unique.

+What it lacks in volume it more than makes up for in silky texture and powerful flavor.
 A little goes a long way, and a cup of this stuff would be a fine gift.
 Use it on biscuits, scones, or add it to a cheese plate.
 Use it as a glaze for grilled chicken or pork,or on sandwiches.
 You can make creative holiday cocktails with a dab of this, too.

 As an added bonus you’ll get an all day holiday scent filling your kitchen.
 If you want to try other fruit butters, my Cranberry Apple Butter is a little less tart than this one.
 My Crock Pot Pumpkin Butter is a great choice too.